I have put together some of my top styling tips to help you choose what to wear to your photo shoot.

 My favourite on line store for Maxi dresses and skirts is August the Label They also have Mummy & Me sets which are super cute!

 Hair and Make-up

-If you are going to invest in a professional photography session, you might like to consider investing in professional hair and make up too!
+If you are going to invest in a professional photography session, you might like to consider getting your hair and/or make up done too.

 Wether you do it yourself or have it done professionally, keep your make up simple and neutral.
 We want your session to be relaxed, casual and fun, so we want your hair and make up to reflect this too!

-For long hair, I always suggest to wear it down with loose curls.
-I love the way a soft breeze and beautiful light can add so much interest and glow to your hair in your photos.
+For long hair, I suggest to wear it down with loose curls.
+I love how a soft breeze and beautiful light can add interest and movement to our photos.

 Another great option for young boys is overalls.
 They allow you layer up in the cooler weather and the added texture always looks great!

 For babies and young boys my favourite on line store is Jamie Kay

 Tips for dressing girls

 Once Mum has her outfit planned its time to bring in the colour palette from her outfit to style the girls.